-So how do you write a story in a song?
-Mark has managed to refine his songwriting method over the years.
+Mark Newman has managed to refine his songwriting method over the years.
 He told us that when he first started out, he didn’t really have a process.
 He’d just sit at the piano and start playing.
 “And there’s nothing wrong with that, there really are no rules.

 “Over time I’ve discovered I seem to get better results picking a line or a phrase to really focus in on and writing the whole emotion and message of the song around that.
 Twisting well-known sayings into something unexpected can be a great way to start, or better still, coming up with completely new ones.”

-He also tries to stick with this same process every time as he feels that it gives him a really strong focal point to bring the lyrics and the melody back to.
+He also tries to stick with this same process every time as he felt that it gave him a really strong focal point to bring the lyrics and the melody back.

-As you probably well know, streaming and digitalisation are topics that are spoken of very frequently as we all feel affected by the changes that these have brought.
-Mark agrees, saying that this has “changed the landscape of the music biz forever.”
+As you probably well know, streaming and digitalization are topics that are spoken of very frequently as we all feel affected by the changes that these have brought.
+Mark Newman agrees, saying that this has “changed the landscape of the music biz forever.”

-He feels that the changes have impacted on songwriters harder than anyone else.
+He feels that the changes have impacted songwriters harder than anyone else.